-The Technical Advisory Group (TAG) evaluates performance of proposals against the Funding Conditions, Proposal Requirements and Assessment Criteria.
+The Technical Advisory Group (TAG) evaluates performance of proposals against the Funding and Eligibility Conditions.

-This will include undertaking robust financial and technical due diligence (ability to deliver).
-The TAG uses the assessment table to score the Applicant's ability to deliver and prepares an evaluation report for the Assessment Panel.
+This will include undertaking robust financial and technical due diligence.
+The TAG prepares an evaluation report for the Assessment Panel.

 Assessment Panel Makes Funding Recommendations